Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full skid steer pre-start inspection form (PDF-ready).
+See the first part of the skid steer daily pre-start checklist below.
+Download the full version above.

 A skid steer daily pre-start checklist is a structured form used to inspect a skid steer loader (also known as a bobcat) before it is operated each day or shift.
 It helps operators and supervisors confirm the machine is safe and fit for use, reducing the risk of mechanical failures, accidents and non-compliance.
 The checklist covers everything from the cab and ROPS/FOPS to the controls, hydraulics, bucket/attachment, tracks or wheels, engine fluids and safety devices - catching problems such as hydraulic leaks, worn tracks, damaged safety structures or faulty controls before they lead to costly downtime or incidents.

-Benefits of using a skid steer pre-start checklist
+Benefits of using this skid steer daily pre-start checklist

 • Fewer breakdowns: spot minor issues (hydraulic leaks, low fluids, worn tracks/tyres) before they become costly repairs or downtime.